-- 4.2 The proposed 132kV overhead line connection between Legacy substation and Oswestry substation will be of single circuit construction.
-A single circuit 132kV overhead line can be supported on wooden poles or on lattice steel towers (pylons).
-The proposed wooden pole overhead line design chosen for this route is shown in Figure 4.1: Comparison of Support Types.
-Steel lattice towers can be used to support either a single or double circuit.
-The figure shows a 'Portal' support system, which is used in the Wrexham area to support a single circuit 132kV line.
-The portal design is over fifty years old and is no longer in line with current standards for new construction of 132kV overhead lines. - 4.3 On the basis of the requirements of the project and technical constraints it was considered that the proposed design would be the most appropriate option.
-It was also considered that wooden poles, which are lower in height and have a more slender and simple appearance than steel lattice towers, would be more sympathetic to the predominantly rural and well-treed landscape through which the line would be routed.
-The wood pole structures are approximately 16m tall, compared to a typical height of 26m for lattice steel towers traditionally used to carry 132kV lines of this capacity.
+- 4.7 It was considered that wooden poles, which are lower in height and have a more slender and simple appearance than steel lattice towers, would be more sympathetic to the predominantly rural and well-treed landscape through which the line would be routed.
+The wood pole structures are typically 13m tall, compared to a typical height of 26m for lattice steel towers traditionally used to carry 132kV lines of this capacity.
 In a landscape with a generous amount of mature tree cover, wood pole structures can be screened by trees, and so be less widely visible from the surrounding landscape compared to the taller towers.
-Wood pole structures have the further advantages that they require lesser foundations, and so construction methods can be less intrusive. - 4.4 The proposed design is described below and examples of pole supports designs are shown at Figure 4.2.
-As this is a new technical design of overhead line, a trial section was constructed within a forestry clearance area in North Wales, to confirm both technical requirements and to facilitate an understanding of its appearance within the landscape.
-An overhead line using the new technical design has recently been constructed near Rhyl, in North Wales.
-Images of both the trial section and this recently constructed overhead line are included at Figure 4.3.
+Wood pole structures have the further advantages that they require lesser foundations, and so construction methods can be less intrusive. - 4.8 The proposed design is described below and examples of pole supports designs are shown at Figure 4.2.
+SP MANWEB has constructed a number of Trident lines across England Wales and Scotland.
+Images of existing Trident lines and a recently constructed Trident overhead line are included at Figure 4.3.